Supported Okta email address characters

 Except for the characters ' ` ~ shown above, no diacritical marks are supported in Okta email addresses.

-The period character (.) may not be used to start or end the part of an email address that precedes the @ symbol (known as the local part), nor can two or more periods be used consecutively.
+The period character (.) can't be used at the start or the end of the email address that precedes the @ symbol (known as the local part).
+Also, two or more periods can't be used consecutively.
 For example:

 Supported